 Each dog’s coat is unique to them!

-Blue Danes are absolutely gorgeous!
+Blue Danes are gorgeous!

-Dane breeders often describe the coat color as a deep steel blue, others will say it’s more of a steely silver blue.
+Dane breeders often describe the coat color as a deep steel blue, while others will say it’s more of a steely silver blue.

 We have seen the blue Great Dane coat color appearing in a range of tones from charcoal to grey; it really depends on the dog’s individual genetics.